OS366/phantom/README.md

 **Important:** This is a copyleft license.
 If you use Phantom.js in your project, your project must also be licensed under GPL v3 and be open source.

+### Attribution Requirement

+**"Product of David Labs"** - When you fork, modify, or distribute this software, you MUST maintain the original attribution notice "Product of David Labs" in all copies and modified versions.
+This includes:
+- Keeping the copyright notice in the source code header
+- Preserving the "Product of David Labs" attribution in documentation
+- Including this attribution when distributing modified versions

+This requirement ensures that David Labs receives proper credit for the original work, even in derivative versions.

 See [LICENSE](LICENSE) file for full license text.

 For more information about GPL v3, visit: https://www.gnu.org/licenses/gpl-3.0.html